-Our study implies that effective management of fin whales in Antarctic should be conducted Area by Area although it is premature yet to finalize their stock structure.
+Our study implies that effective management of fin whales in Antarctic should be conducted Area by Area although it is premature yet to conclude on their stock structure in the research area.
 In order to better understand the stock structure of fin whales, further genetic analyses should be conducted in the future based on larger sample sizes.